 On this page, configure HTTP access for debugging engines to interact with local and remote Web servers and set correspondence between files on the server and their local copies in the IntelliJ IDEA project.
-The settings from debug server configurations are used when debugging with run/debug configurations of the type PHP Web Application or PHP Remote Debug and during Zero-Configuration Debugging sessions.
+The settings from debug server configurations are used when debugging with run/debug configurations of the type PHP Web Page or PHP Remote Debug and during Zero-Configuration Debugging sessions.

 Toolbar and common options